Scattering Signatures of Invasion Percolation

 with $\lambda = (\frac{s}{4\pi \Gamma (d_f)})^{1/d_f} \approx 0.327 s^{1/d_f} $ and $\Gamma(x)$ the gamma function.

-As shown by Fig~\ref{fig:SO_scaled_1024_3D}a, the structure factor computed from Eq.~\ref{eq:Sinha} has a similar shape to that obtained from our simulations, but the crossover from the low $Q$ to the large $Q$ behavior occurs in the latter case at significantly larger wavevectors.
-This discrepancy reflects the fact that Eq.~\ref{eq:Sinha} assumes the two-points correlation function $g_s(r)$ to behave as $g_s(r) \sim r ^{d_f-3} exp (-r/\lambda)$ \cite{Sinha1989a}.
-In contrast, our direct calculation in specific cases of the two points correlation function for the percolation clusters shows that the initial decay at small $r$'s of the scaling function $g_s(r) r^{3-d_f }$ is slower than the above exponential.
+As shown by the dashed line in Fig.~\ref{fig:SO_scaled_1024_3D}a, the crossover from the low $Q$ to the large $Q$ behavior occurs in the latter case at significantly larger wavevectors.
+This difference follows from the fact that Eq.~\ref{eq:Sinha} assumes the two-points correlation function $g_s(r)$ to behave as $g_s(r) \sim r ^{d_f-3} exp (-r/\lambda)$ \cite{Sinha1989a}.
+In contrast, our direct calculation in specific cases of the two points correlation function of Bernoulli clusters (see Appendix~B) shows that the initial decay at small $r$'s of the scaling function $g_s(r) r^{3-d_f }$ is slower than the above exponential.
 The near collapse of the different $I_N(Q,s)$ in Fig.~\ref{fig:SO_scaled_1024_3D}a allows to generalize this conclusion to a wider range of $s$ and $p$ values than used in Appendix~B.